ElsaB/impact-annotator/data/oncokb/README.md

 ## Details

 We use [oncokb-annotator](https://github.com/oncokb/oncokb-annotator) to annotate the dataset.
-We cloned the repository at https://github.com/oncokb/oncokb-annotator and permanently added it to the repository `data/oncokb` folder:
+We cloned the repository at https://github.com/oncokb/oncokb-annotator and permanently added it to the repository in `data/oncokb` folder:
 ```shell
 $ git clone https://github.com/oncokb/oncokb-annotator.git
 ```